dasdata/gortanagtp/README.md

-﻿# Gortana GPT - Voice Chat Interface using Azure Cognitive Services and OpenAI ChatGTP
+﻿# Gortana GPT - Voice Chat Interface using Azure Cognitive Services and OpenAI ChatGPT

 This project is a .NET 7.0 C# console application that utilizes Azure Cognitive Services and OpenAI ChatGPT to create a voice chat interface.
 With this project, you can have natural, voice-based conversations with a chatbot using your microphone.